 - Fits any business.
-You can design a chatbot to cover various processes, regardless of whether you own a small family business or a huge enterprise.
+You can design a chatbot to cover various processes, regardless of whether you own a small family business or a vast enterprise.
 It is a universal marketing channel, and SendPulse enables creating chatbots for Messenger for free.

 - Boosts engagement.
 The conversation is held in messaging apps like Messenger, WhatsApp, WeChat, etc., with an enormous audience — around 5 billion users, according to MessengerPeople.
-It means that you will have a chance to communicate with a highly targeted audience on a global scale.
+This means that you will have a chance to communicate with a highly targeted audience on a global scale.

 - Making orders

 - Customer support

 - Tracking orders

 Now, that we know why chatbots are essential for marketing, let’s review some functions it can handle for your business.

 - Enabling making orders.
 If you run an eCommerce store, selling clothes, food, accessories, etc., a chatbot is a lifesaver since it allows taking orders directly in the chat.
 In case a user is yet not ready to make a purchase, a chatbot can at least tighten the search before the customer contacts a real person.
 For an organic food store, it would be helpful to find out which vegetables person needs — and only then address them to the sales rep.